28 April 2024

 Alleluia, alleluia.

-P The Holy Gospel according to St. John, the tenth chapter.
+P The Holy Gospel according to St. John, the fifteenth chapter.

 C Glory to You, O Lord.